BADDEST MOFOS EVER: JOHN GRIMEK

 When no one felt like lifting, they just made shit up like they were your average noob New Year’s Eve Resolution goof at your local big box gym.

-The did straight up stupid shit– the type of shit that’d get you kicked out of these bitch-ass “hardcore” gyms that have proliferated in spite of the fact that the people lifting there are yuppie pussies and weak as goddamned kittens.
+- The did straight up stupid shit– the type of shit that’d get you kicked out of these bitch-ass “hardcore” gyms that have proliferated although the people lifting there are yuppie pussies and weak as goddamned kittens.

-Shit like “dropping weights from an overhead position into the crook of my arms, which many old-timers used in their stage exhibitions.
+- Shit like “dropping weights from an overhead position into the crook of my arms, which many old-timers used in their stage exhibitions.
 But if you caught it too far out on the forearms, it just straightened your arms and crashed to the floor.
 That happened to me at an exhibition.
-I jerked 305 pounds overhead and without much thought made an effort to catch it into my arms.
-Instead it landed slightly forward on my forearms, came down close on my thighs and chaffed the skin down to the knees.
+I jerked 305 pounds overhead and without much thought tried to catch it into my arms.
+Instead, it landed slightly forward on my forearms, came down close on my thighs and chaffed the skin down to the knees.
 I was bleeding.
 It was embarrassing” (Grimek).

 Though we have no idea what Grimek’s regular routines might have looked like, we do know that the one set per exercise routine for arms he mentioned above was.
 After every workout, Grimek did one set of each of these to failure in the range listed.